RosettaCommons/documentation/development_documentation/CitationManager.md

 #### Adding multiple authors

 The `UnpublishedAuthorInfo` object can store an arbitrarily long list of authors.
 If more than one developer has contributed to a module, all developers who made significant contributions should be listed.
+By adding notes about each author's contribution, users can make decisions about which authors should be included as co-authors when it comes time to publish.
 In this case, the syntax isn't quite as concise, but here is an example:

 ```c++
 /// @brief Provide a list of authors for this module.